hypothete/unstructured-lumigraph/readme.md

 The TV dataset was made from the [Retro TV model](https://www.turbosquid.com/3d-models/free-c4d-model-retro-tv/815392) by Heat 3D on Turbosquid.
 I used Blender to create a scene with the TV and 25 cameras, and exported raytraced images of the scene along with a proxy model and camera pose data.
 The Blender file is available in the dataset's folder.

+### Preparting your own dataset

+First, set up a folder for your dataset in the `/data` folder of this project.
+Add an images folder with your source images inside of that.

+The app expects two text files, images.txt and cameras.txt to be inside your dataset's folder.
+If you are using COLMAP, you'll need to export the images and camera data in text format.
+It's an export option in the main file menu, and you can read more about the format [in the docs](https://colmap.github.io/format.html#text-format).

+For Blender, I've included some scripts that I used to create the TV dataset, but I also had to hand-edit the cameras.txt file slightly as well.
+PRs for more comprehensive Blender export scripts are welsome, this was my first time writing scripts for Blender.

 ## Contributing

-Issues and pull requests are welcome, there are still some problems with the `angResBlend` term in the shader that I would like to address.
+Issues and pull requests are welcome, there are still some problems with the `angResThresh` term in the vertex shader that I would like to address.

 ## License information